victorkashirin/CellaVCV/docs/Cella_Manual.md

 *   **Reset**: Resets all integrated, maximum, and historical measurements when a trigger signal (rising edge, typically > 1V) is received.

-*   **Audio L / Mono**: Left channel audio input.
+*   **LEFT**: Left channel audio input.
 Serves as the primary input for mono signals or the left channel of a stereo pair.
-*   **Audio R**: Right channel audio input.
+*   **RIGHT**: Right channel audio input.
 Used for the right channel of a stereo pair.

 **Input Interpretation & Processing Mode:**

 The way the connected audio inputs are interpreted and processed depends on the **Processing mode** selected in the module's context menu:

 *   **Auto (Default):** This mode automatically adapts to the connections.
-    *   If *only* 'Audio L' or *only* 'Audio R' is connected, the signal is processed as **mono**.
+    *   If *only* 'LEFT' or *only* 'RIGHT' is connected, the signal is processed as **mono**.
-    *   If *both* 'Audio L' and 'Audio R' are connected, the signal is processed as **stereo**.
+    *   If *both* 'LEFT' and 'RIGHT' are connected, the signal is processed as **stereo**.

 *   **Mono:** This mode forces the processing to be **mono**, regardless of input connections.
-    *   If *both* 'Audio L' and 'Audio R' are connected, they are mixed down to mono before processing.
+    *   If *both* 'LEFT' and 'RIGHT' are connected, they are mixed down to mono before processing.
-    *   If *only* 'Audio L' or *only* 'Audio R' is connected, that single input is used directly as the mono source.
+    *   If *only* 'LEFT' or *only* 'RIGHT' is connected, that single input is used directly as the mono source.

 *   **Stereo:** This mode forces the processing to be **stereo**, regardless of input connections.
-    *   If *both* 'Audio L' and 'Audio R' are connected, they are processed as a standard stereo pair.
+    *   If *both* 'LEFT' and 'RIGHT' are connected, they are processed as a standard stereo pair.
-    *   If *only* 'Audio L' is connected, its signal is duplicated to both the left and right channels for stereo processing.
+    *   If *only* 'LEFT' is connected, its signal is duplicated to both the left and right channels for stereo processing.
-    *   If *only* 'Audio R' is connected, *its* signal is duplicated to both the left and right channels for stereo processing.
+    *   If *only* 'RIGHT' is connected, *its* signal is duplicated to both the left and right channels for stereo processing.

 **Why Mode Matters:** The selected mode directly influences the final loudness value.
-Because the ITU-R BS.1770 standard sums the energy from both channels for stereo analysis (but only uses the single channel for mono), processing the same audio signal in 'Stereo' mode will typically result in a reading approximately 3 LUFS higher than processing it in 'Mono' mode.
+Because the ITU-R BS.1770 standard sums the energy from both channels for stereo analysis (but only uses the single channel for mono), processing the same mono audio signal in 'Stereo' mode will typically result in a reading approximately 3 LUFS higher than processing it in 'Mono' mode.
+For uncorrelated stereo signal that difference might be higher or lower.

 ## Controls